vishvAsa/sanskrit/meta/misconceptions.md

     - As suhAsa says [here](http://swarajyamag.com/columns/verses-which-produce-magic-when-re-read/): "The Rāmāyaṇa is atleast 2500 years old.
 The hanumannāṭaka came more than 1500 years after it.
 And more than a millennium later came Rāma Śāstrī.
 And half a century later came Bacchu Subbarāyagupta.
 This literary chain may not seem unusual at first glance, yet it is an extraordinary thing to happen in a language.
 Languages come with lifetimes of less than a millennium.
 Old English is as intelligible to me as Hebrew.
 Reading Geoffrey Chaucer is like wading through quicksand.
 Time will ensure libraries move Shakespeare from the literature section to history section.
 But frozen in time by the spell of Pāṇini, only Classical Sanskrit will remain untouched.
 A few hundred years from now, a young boy (or girl), having taught himself Sanskrit, may decide to write a work to top Rāma Śāstrī.
 The poet to top Kālidasa may well be born a thousand years from now.
 My own descendants may spend a sunday afternoon, sipping soylent, and laughing at their ancestor’s metrical misadventures.
 How absurd it is to label such a language dead!
 Immortal is more like it."

 ### Sanskrit is a hard language.
 - Not so - the "grammar translation method" introduced and imposed by the British causes this wrong impression.
 See this [detailed speech](http://www.youtube.com/watch?v=ZoS1nA8RVko).
 With an immersive approach, conversational Sanskrit is as easy as any other language.
 Of course, advanced/ masterful usage requires serveral years of dedicated effort - like in any other language. \[Funny "Hitler learns Sanskrit" [video](https://www.youtube.com/watch?v=xv87qb1is9M).\]
-- If the right register ([Simple Standard Sanskrit](https://archive.org/details/simple-standard-sanskrit/mode/2up)) is used, sanskrit is quite easy for all Indians. \[chamu [video](https://www.youtube.com/watch?v=yr8iB6cscjM)\]
+- If the right register ([Simple Standard Sanskrit](https://archive.org/details/simple-standard-sanskrit/mode/2up)) is used, sanskrit is quite easy for all Indians. \[chamu [video](https://www.youtube.com/watch?v=yr8iB6cscjM)\] It can be learned in a few days.
+Samskrita bhArati routinely teaches this.
+  - I know idiots who've learned.
+So have lakhs of people.
+I know very intelligent people (superspecialized famous doctors) who haven't - despite me taking them to a camp.
+What matters is simply honesty and the lack of fear of "mistakes" (and looking silly).

+#### Simple sanskrit is good only for gimmicks.
+- Bogus.
+Besides common sense, direct experience suffices as proof.
+Just as illiterate rustic villagers selling sheep for slaughter can have "intellectual debates", so can one with simple standard sanskrit.
+  - Look at this page - what level of English are we using?
+SSS easily surpasses.
+Consider [this lecture](https://www.youtube.com/watch?v=y9FODBb_b0c) by nidar singh - just contrast the gravity of the concepts he presents with the presentation (level of english used).
+  - How good are you/ people debating complex matters with "broken hindI"?
+- BTW, this sick attitude is [shared](https://twitter.com/pvaal2/status/1301890398407856128) by none other than Sheldon Bollocks.
+- People routinely teach and learn complex jargon-laden concepts such as vedAnta (via bhagavadgIta), vyAkaraNa and nyAya using the Simple Standard Sanskrit register.
+- Open sambhAShaNa sandesha magazines and tell me there's only quotidian stuff there.

+#### High register not required for shAstra
+In fact there is a famous nyAya quote reg. this. to

+> In the heat of an argument, the Tārkika says, "इदं तु पटम्!" ("This is a cloth!").
+This is incorrect, because "Paṭa" is masculine, and he should have said, "अयं तु पटः".
+> The Vaiyyākaraṇi jumps on this: "कथं कथं पटम् इति?" ("How come you're calling it Paṭam [when it should be Paṭaḥ]?"
+> The Tārkika coolly replies, "घटम् इव पटम्!" ["Paṭam is like the word Ghaṭam!"]
+This is wrong too -- Ghaṭa is masculine as well!
+> The Vaiyyākaraṇi is flabbergasted, and shouts "कथं कथं घटम् इति?!"
+> The Tārkika has a ready answer: "यथं इव घटं, तथं इव पटम्!"
+Aaargh!
+He's twisting avyayas also to fit his logic!
+The words should be यथा and तथा!
+> The Vaiyyākaraṇi plaintively wails, "कथम् कथम्?!!!"
+> Pat comes the reply: "कथम् इव यथं, यथम् इव तथं, तथम् इव घटम्, घटम् इव पटम्".
+Even 'Katham' has been enlisted, and the poor Vaiyyākaraṇi gives up and asks, "कथं कथं व्याकरणम् एव उल्लङ्घ्यते?" ("You're violating every rule of grammar!")
+> The Tārkika's reply shuts him up permanently: "अस्माकोणां तार्किकेषाम् अर्थनि आसक्तिम्, न तु शब्दरि" (Every word here is wrong -- it should read अस्माकं तार्किकाणाम् अर्थे आसक्तिः न तु शब्दे, "We logicians are interested only in meanings, not in sounds")

 ### Restricted social role
 - Accusation: Sanskrit is the language of Brahmins, and that too male brahmins.
 Further, it was only used for shAstra-s and kAvya-s.